InfosecForActivistsTeam/infosec-activists/content/en/_index.md

 is focused on digital safety and information security for activists who have special requirements and risks.
 Others have written about [protest safety](https://www.dropbox.com/sh/7mrawvmzqzrpg34/AACJuakD-ZjAQ70KAWEMO5zAa?dl=0) in a [general sense](https://nymag.com/strategist/article/how-to-attend-george-floyd-protests-safely.html), as well as day-to-day [digital safety](https://www.wikihow.com/Protect-Personal-Information).
+We would be remiss if we did not remind you, [DON'T TALK TO THE POLICE](https://www.youtube.com/watch?v=nWEpW6KOZDs).

 **If you are in a hurry, please begin with the tools chart below.** You’ll find information you